What Are the Average Tenant Screening Costs?

 With this more stringent screening process, most applicants will naturally weed themselves out.
 Then, you can weed out many more through talking to references and your applicants.

-At this point, ideally you’ll only have a few extremely qualified applicants left.
+At this point, ideally, you’ll only have a few extremely qualified applicants left.
 It’s generally worth getting tenant screening reports for each of them.

 How Do You Pick a Good Tenant Screening Service?

 Deciding which tenant screening service is right for you depends on your situation as a landlord.
+Look through which options offer the services you need for the least expensive cost.
+Even a $15 applicant screening fee can add up over time.

 Landlords Who Do/Don’t Pass Screening Costs to Tenants